MenaceHecker/DealRadar-frontend/README.md

 ### 1. Project Setup

-Make sure you have Node.js and npm installed.
+Just make sure you have Node.js and npm installed.
 Then, open your terminal and run:

 ```bash
 npx create-react-app dealradar-frontend --template typescript